grain-lang/grain/docs/contributor/memory_management.md

 export let decRef = (userPtr: WasmI32) -> WasmI32
 ```

-When writing code in the runtime, `decRefIgnoreZeros` should never be used.
-It exists solely to support the cleanup step of compiled functions.
 The reference count-managing functions are safe to use with non-pointers; if a non-pointer is passed
 to them, it will be returned without any side effects. **However**, it should be noted that these functions are not safe to use with arbitrary (untagged) `WasmXX` (`WasmI32`/`WasmI64`/etc) values, which is why the use of such types is only permitted in `@disableGC` blocks—so that the compiler does not insert `incRef`/`decRef` calls.

 ### Garbage Collection in Compiled Programs